Bellilty/real-estate-multi-agent/README.md

 ### Technical Choices

-- **LangGraph over LangChain Agents**: Chose LangGraph for explicit workflow control and conditional routing, which is essential for the multi-agent architecture.
+- **LangGraph**: Chose LangGraph for explicit workflow control and conditional routing, which is essential for the multi-agent architecture.

 - **Polars over Pandas**: Selected Polars for its superior performance on large datasets and vectorized operations, which is crucial for real-time query processing.